 - Communicate with mentors and boys to give them every opportunity to attend our site-based and community meetings.

 - Improve the quality of our programs with ongoing mentor and staff training.

-Boys to Men is fortunate to have a dedicated and involved Board of Directors, 100% of whom support BTM with personel contributions.
+Boys to Men is fortunate to have a dedicated and involved Board of Directors, 100% of whom support BTM with personal contributions.
 This group of community and business leaders is responsible for financial oversight, goal setting, policy development, and fundraising.

 Boys to Men Mentoring Network Board of Directors

-Joe Sigurdson – Joe is a co founder of Boys to Men Mentoring Network.
+Joe Sigurdson – Joe is a co-founder of Boys to Men Mentoring Network.
 He has served on the board of directors for Bates Street Boxing Club, Davis Grossmont YMCA and National Society to Prevent Blindness.